opensourcepos/opensourcepos/README.md

 * If you have problems with the encryption support or you get an error please make sure `php5-mcrypt` is installed

 * If you have suhosin installed and face an issue with CSRF, please make sure you read [issue #1492](https://github.com/opensourcepos/opensourcepos/issues/1492)

+* If new customer or supplier fails please make sure `php-mbstring` is installed see [issue #1673](https://github.com/opensourcepos/opensourcepos/issues/1673) for more details